-The Scheme may also use various derivatives and hedging products from time to time, as would be available and permitted by SEBI.
+The Scheme may also use various derivatives and hedging products from time to time, as would be available and permitted by SEBI, or in an attempt to limit the downside risk of the portfolio.

 The Scheme may invest in other schemes managed by the AMC or in the schemes of any other Mutual Funds, provided it is in conformity with the investment objective of the Scheme and in terms of the prevailing Regulations.
 As per the Regulations, no investment management fees will be charged for such investments.
 As per the SEBI Regulations, such interscheme investments shall not exceed 5% of the Net Asset Value of the Fund.